Xueta: From the Spanish Civil War to present times (1936–present)

 Several Xueta institutions have been created in recent years: the association RCA-Llegat Jueu ("Jewish Legacy"), the investigative group Memòria del Carrer, the religious group Institut Rafel Valls, the magazine Segell, and the city of Palma has joined the Red de Juderias de España ("Network of Spanish Jewries", Spanish cities with a historic Jewish presence).

 Immigration in the early 21st century is stimulating renewed activity in the community, including at the Palma synagogue, involving newcomers and Chuetas.
 A son of the community, Rabbi Nissan Ben-Avraham returned to Spain in 2010 after being ordained as a rabbi in Israel.

 Recognition

-In 2011 Rabbi Nissim Karelitz, a leading rabbi and halachic authority and chairman of the Beit Din Tzedek rabbinical court in Bnei Brak, Israel, recognized the Chuetas of Palma de Majorca as Jewish.
+In 2011 Rabbi Nissim Karelitz, a leading rabbi and halachic authority and chairman of the Beit Din Tzedek rabbinical court in Bnei Brak, Israel, recognized the Chuetas of Palma de Mallorca as Jewish.

 The Xuetes' discrimination was in September 2023 formally acknowledged by the parliament of the Balearic Islands.
 The Federation of Jewish Communities of Spain hailed such an institutional unanimous recognition of "the discrimination and marginalisation suffered by the descendants of the island's Jews".
 In 2015, the Spanish government had already successfully (more than 30,000 applications) offered citizenship to descendants of Jews expelled in 1492 "to compensate for shameful events in the country's past".